National Match Code: 285915

 • The resident presents the Practice-Related Project Protocol Proposal to the Pharmacy Research Committee and secures approval (if conditional approval, incorporate required modifications and obtain full approval) (documented full approval from Pharmacy Research Committee – Deliverable), along with the IRB (approval or exempt) (documented IRB approval or IRB exemption status as quality improvement project – Deliverable), prior to implementing the practice-related project and before beginning any planned data collection.

-• Objective R3.3.1: (Creating) Identify and design a practice-related project significant to community-based practice.
+• Identify and design a practice-related project significant to community-based practice.

 • Creates a comprehensive implementation plan for the project that includes appropriate reviews and approvals required by department, organization, and/or external entities

-• Objective R3.3.2: (Applying) Implement a practice-related project significant to community-based practice.
+• Implement a practice-related project significant to community-based practice.

-• Objective R3.3.3: (Evaluating) Accurately assess the impact of the practice-related project including sustainability, if applicable.
+• Accurately assess the impact of the practice-related project including sustainability, if applicable.

-• Develop and present poster to an appropriate audience
+• Develop and present poster to an external audience

 • Project Abstract & Poster (Deliverable)